Investing: get off to a flying start with these 5 tips

 5. Sustainable investment

-You can also opt to invest sustainably.
+You can also opt to invest sustainably and responsably.
 This type of investing takes environmental, social and corporate governance criteria into account.
 Your money is only invested in companies and governments that meet these requirements, which means you will also be supporting the transition to a more sustainable economy.
-Sustainable investing is not only good for the environment and society, but also for your own portfolio.
+Sustainable and responsible investing is not only good for the environment and society, but also for your own portfolio.
 It can yield the same level of return as ‘traditional’ investing does, as various studies have shown.